afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 Extradata needed to decode this stream
 For mediaType == VideoLOCH264AVCC
 AVCDecoderConfigurationRecord as described in ISO/IEC 14496-15 section 5.3.3.1,
 with field lengthSizeMinusOne = 3 (So length = 4).
 If any other size length is indicated (in AVCDecoderConfigurationRecord) we should error with “Protocol violation”

 Payload

 H264 with bitstream AVC1 format as described in iso14496-15 section 5.3.
 Using 4bytes size field length.
-If any other size length is indicated (in AVCDecoderConfigurationRecord) we should error with “Protocol violation” Any change in encoding parameters MUST send a new AVCDecoderConfigurationRecord in Metadata
+If any other size length is indicated (in AVCDecoderConfigurationRecord) we should error with “Protocol violation”.
+Any change in encoding parameters MUST send a new AVCDecoderConfigurationRecord in Metadata

 ## Audio Object Format